menu

 Overview

 Kellogg - Smelterville is a very small town located in the state of Idaho.
-With a population of 4,267 people and just one neighborhood, Kellogg - Smelterville is the 45th largest community in Idaho.
+With a population of 4,268 people and just one neighborhood, Kellogg - Smelterville is the 45th largest community in Idaho.
+Kellogg - Smelterville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kellogg - Smelterville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kellogg - Smelterville is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Kellogg - Smelterville who work in maintenance occupations (11.95%), food service (11.62%), and office and administrative support (10.95%).
+There are especially a lot of people living in Kellogg - Smelterville who work in food service (13.61%), office and administrative support (11.23%), and maintenance occupations (10.69%).

 Setting & Lifestyle